scinlp-workshop/scinlp-workshop.github.io/index.md

 Each invited talk is roughly 25 min (which includes a few minutes of QA and buffer time for transitions).

-### Panel discussion
+## Panel discussion

+In light of the activity from the computing community to help with the current virus epidemic, we felt it important to hold a panel discussion on the role of NLP and text mining over scientific text (in particular biomedical literature).

+* What are useful short/long-term endeavors?
+* What are we doing that *isn't* helpful?
+* How can we best connect and collaborate with domain experts?
+* What are challenges that prevent us from being helpful?

-We additionally have a 30 minute panel discussion with a few of our speakers who collaborate with biomedical domain experts with regards to NLP and text mining over scientific literature.
+We've invited a few of our speakers who regularly collaborate with biomedical domain experts to share their thoughts and answer questions.

-The focus of this session will be discussing the role of NLP and text mining over scientific text as it pertains to the current virus epidemic -- What are useful short/long-term endeavors What are we doing that isn't helpful?
-How can we best connect and collaborate with domain experts?
-What are challenges that prevent us from being helpful?

 We will be curating questions from the audience beforehand (as well as live during the discussion).